Student Tax Form 1098-T

 Box 4.
 This box reports any reduction made during the calendar year to qualified tuition and related fees reported in Box 1 on a prior year Form 1098-T. This amount may reduce any allowable education credit claimed for the prior year.

 Box 5.
 This box reports the total of all scholarships, grants, or additional third party billings administered and processed through NDSU.
 The amount of scholarships or grants for the calendar year may reduce the amount of any allowable tuition and fees deduction or education credit that is claimed for the year.
 Scholarships and grants generally include all payments received from a third party (excluding family members and loan proceeds).
-This includes payments received form governmental and private entities such as the Department of Defense, civic, religious and nonprofit entities.
+This includes payments received from governmental and private entities such as the Department of Defense, civic, religious and nonprofit entities.

 Box 6.
 This box reports any reduction made during the calendar year to scholarships or grants on a prior year Form 1098-T. This amount may affect the amount of any allowable tuition and fees deduction or the education credit you may claim for the prior year.